AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 	print(Tab(np.pi/2.0)) #prints [1,.0]

-To construct a table for interpolating scalar data, you may just pass in the list of coordinates along with 1-D numpy array or python list of the values of the function at each point.
+To construct a table for interpolating scalar data, you may just pass in the list of coordinates along with a 1-D numpy array or python list of the values of the function at each point.

 .. code-block:: python